This post may contain affiliate links. Please read our disclosure policy.

 Another reason I love serving dips at parties is their simplicity; since they usually only have a handful of ingredients and seasonings, they are easy to make.
-Plus they don’t require much more than a little garnish and some chips for serving.
+Plus they don’t require much more than a little garnish and some chips or crostini for serving.

-Mix up the ingredients and bake them up until nice and bubbly.
 You can also include some green onions or fresh parsley for garnish because a little extra color is always a good thing.

 I recommend baking this dip right before you are prepared to serve it, but you could prep it and have it ready to go in the pan up to a day ahead of time (tightly covered in the fridge).
 It’s best enjoyed right away.